zhu-xlab/SCST_4_RS/README.md

 ## 🛠 Built With
 - 🏗 **[SalesForce's LAVIS](https://github.com/salesforce/LAVIS)** - Core vision-language model, easily adaptable to RL
 - 📊 **[FACTUAL Scene Graph Extractor](https://github.com/zhuang-li/FactualSceneGraph)** - One of the most impactful reward function is obtained by measuring the closeness of generated captions and ground-truth (human-annotated) captions.
-FACTUAL extracts "scene graphs", like the SPICE metric, to compute such a reward by comparing the graphs.
-It also highlights the missing objects and the hallucinations made by the model.
+FACTUAL extracts "scene graphs" better than SPICE does, to compute this reward function by comparing the graphs.
+The difference between graphs also highlights the missing objects and the hallucinations made by the models

 ## 📈 Diagram of the model
 <h1 align="center">